 The first concept to understand is that of "Maintenance" and "Production".
 These two things are what the animal does with the nutrients it eats.

-This is the amount of nutrients needed to maintain the animal - to allow for healthy functioning of all the body systems - such things as maintaining temperature, movement, the digestive process, blood flow, action of the glands and excretion.
+This is the number of nutrients needed to maintain the animal - to allow for healthy functioning of all the body systems - such things as maintaining temperature, movement, the digestive process, blood flow, action of the glands, and excretion.
 Nutrients are needed to drive all these systems and this is called "maintenance".

-The needs of maintenance are worked out using the animal's liveweight.
-So generally for a dry cow in mid pregnancy we calculate that maintenance needs in terms of Dry Matter work out at about 1.2 to 1.3 % of liveweight.
+The needs for maintenance are worked out using the animal's liveweight.
+So generally for a dry cow in mid-pregnancy, we calculate that maintenance needs in terms of Dry Matter work out at about 1.2 to 1.3 % of liveweight.
 A maintenance ration will result in a nil liveweight gain.

 These are nutrients needed over and above maintenance.
 Examples are milk production, growth, maintaining a foetus in pregnancy, and extra nutrients needed for work such as a long walk to the dairy.
-In other species there are the needs of wool growth, antler velvet, eggs and speed on the racetrack.
+In other species, there are the needs for wool growth, antler velvet, eggs, and speed on the racetrack.